Bakkje/GroceryMealPlanApp/README.md

 # Grocery & Meal Planner App

-A web application for managing your grocery lists and meal planning in one place.
+A simple web application for planning meals and managing grocery lists.

 ## Features

 - Create and manage grocery lists
-- Plan meals for days or weeks
+- Plan meals for the week
-- Track your pantry inventory
-- Generate shopping lists based on meal plans
+- Save and view recipes
+- Mobile-friendly design for use on any device

+## How to Use

+1. **Grocery Lists**: Create, edit, and check off items from your grocery list
+2. **Meal Planning**: Schedule meals for each day of the week
-- Save favorite recipes
+3. **Recipes**: Save your favorite recipes and add ingredients to your grocery list

+## Technology

+This app is built with HTML, CSS, and JavaScript, with no external dependencies required.

+## About

+Created by Bakkje (Jelle Bakker)

 ## Getting Started